-A dividend was declared and paid on 29 July 2020 comprising of a return of capital \$0.29 per share and a fully franked dividend of \$0.135 per share (2020: Nil).
+In the prior year a dividend was declared and paid on 29 July 2020 comprising of a return of capital \$0.29 per share and a fully franked dividend of \$0.135 per share (2020: Nil).
 Total payment to the shareholders was \$61,030k.

-Share options and Performance rights
+Share options and performance rights

 At the date of this report the following shares under option were on issue as a result of the Company's employee options scheme.
-No options have been issued to Directors or key management personnel.
+There were 700,000 options issued to Directors or key management personnel.